AkhilKondapaneni/FlinkTutorials/src/main/java/org/psyncopate/flink/state/management/README.md

 ### Key Components

 1. **Execution Environment**:
    - The execution environment is created using `StreamExecutionEnvironment.getExecutionEnvironment()`.
    - Parallelism is set to 1 to ensure the output is written to a single file.

 2. **Checkpointing**:
    - Checkpointing is enabled with a checkpoint interval of 1000 milliseconds and `CheckpointingMode.EXACTLY_ONCE` to ensure fault tolerance.
    - The state backend is set to RocksDB, which stores state information on disk at the specified checkpoint directory (`file:///opt/flink/checkpoints`).

 3. **Data Stream**:
-    - A data stream of integers is created using `env.fromSequence(0, 20_000)`, which generates numbers from 0 to 20,000.
+   - A data stream of integers is created using `env.fromSequence(0, 20,000)`, which generates numbers from 0 to 20,000.
    - The stream is then mapped to emit 0s for the first 20,000 elements and a final 1000.

 4. **Processing**:
    - The stream is keyed by a constant key (0) to use keyed state.
    - A `KeyedProcessFunction` is used to maintain a running sum of the numbers.
 It introduces a delay of 1 millisecond to simulate backpressure.
    - The current sum is output as a string.

 5. **Output**:
    - The processed results are written to a text file (`output/sum_results.txt`) in overwrite mode.

 6. **Execution**:
    - The job is executed with `env.execute("Fault Tolerant Zero Generator with Final 1000")`.

+## Demonstration

+### Fault Tolerance with Checkpointing

+1. **Submit the job to the cluster**:
+    ```sh
+    docker exec -it jobmanager /bin/bash
+    flink run --detached /opt/flink/jars/flink-tutorial-1.1-SNAPSHOT.jar
+    ```

+2. **Simulate a fault by killing the Task Manager container**:
+    ```sh
+    docker-compose stop taskmanager
+    ```

+3. **Restart the Task Manager container**:
+    ```sh
+    docker-compose start taskmanager
+    ```

+The job will recover from the last checkpoint and continue processing.

+### Savepointing

+1. **Submit the job**:
+    ```sh
+    docker exec -it jobmanager /bin/bash
+    flink run --detached /opt/flink/jars/flink-tutorial-1.1-SNAPSHOT.jar
+    ```

+2. **Stop the job gracefully with a savepoint**:
+    ```sh
+    flink stop --savepointPath /opt/flink/savepoints <job-id>
+    ```

+3. **Resubmit the job with the savepoint location**:
+    ```sh
+    flink run -s /opt/flink/savepoints/savepoint-<savepoint-id> /opt/flink/jars/flink-tutorial-1.1-SNAPSHOT.jar
+    ```

+The job will resume from the savepoint and continue processing.

 ## License

 This project is licensed under a custom license.
 Usage is permitted only with explicit permission from Psyncopate Inc.

 ## Additional Resources

-For more information, refer to the official [Apache Flink documentation](https://flink.apache.org/).or more information, refer to the official [Apache Flink documentation](https://flink.apache.org/).
+For more information, refer to the official [Apache Flink documentation](https://flink.apache.org/).